💌 Love Philly? Sign up for the free Billy Penn email newsletter to get everything you need to know about Philadelphia, every day.

 There were no tracking numbers back then, so it took some doing to find out what happened his beer engine.
-Turned out it was held up at Customs — few, if any, other bars in the U.S. used such a device, and officials were worried it might be gun parts.
-Wilby negotiated for the hand pump’s release, and on Friday morning, it finally arrived.
+Turned out it was held up at customs.
+Few other bars in the U.S. used such a device, and officials were worried it might be gun parts.
+Wilby gave a mini lesson in the burgeoning craft brewing industry as he negotiated for its release.

-The Khyber and Cavanaugh’s had also been lucky recipients of kegs from Philly’s newest brewery, but bartenders there had decided to wait until after their regular weekend rotations came off the draft lines.
-By that Monday, Wilby’s keg had already kicked.
-Wilby went through another ESA keg the next week, and another two the week after that.
-The next week, an article raving about the special, hand-pump beer came out in Jim Anderson’s Beer Philadelphia, and demand skyrocketed.
+By that Monday, the keg had already kicked.
+Wilby went through another the next week, and another two the week after that.
+Then an article raving about the special, hand-pump beer came out in Jim Anderson’s Beer Philadelphia, and demand skyrocketed.
 Dawson Street Pub started going through five or more kegs of ESA each week.

 Wilby had organized a bus trip from Manayunk for the fest, and as the event neared its end, he was busy herding folks back toward the departing vehicle.
 Just after he stepped out the Civic Center door, a friend came running after him.